 Don’t forget the ammo!

 The colorful Nerf Guns aren’t necessarily gendered specific.
 However, there are pink arrows and pink and purple Nerf Guns that are potent in any girl’s hands.
+Foam arrows and darts may have less of a physical impact when hitting the target.

 I trust this article has answered some of your questions and concerns regarding toy guns.
-What is your favorite Nerf Gun…for your kids of course…?
+What is your favorite Nerf Gun…for your kids, of course…?